-- A. An acceptable score on the ABHE Bible Knowledge Test - a.
-75 or better for acceptance into the Doctor of Ministry Program - b.
-50 or better for acceptance into the Master of Ministry Program - B. A 300-word paper stating your personal Christian Faith - C. A score of 40 or above on the Huntsville Bible College Exit Exams - D. A recommendation by the HBC Interview Team (two faculty and one staff person)
+- A. An acceptable score on the ABHE Bible Knowledge Assessment - a.
+62 or better for acceptance into the Doctor of Ministry Program - b.
+42 or better for acceptance into the Master of Ministry Program - B. A 300-word paper stating your personal Christian Faith - C. A recommendation by the HBC Interview Team (two faculty and one staff person)

-If the applicant passes all four areas, they will be admitted as a regular student and all current policies will apply.
+If the applicant passes all three areas, they will be admitted as a regular student and all current policies will apply.